The Common Program of the People's Republic of China 1949-1954

 Introduction to the Common Program

-1. The Party committee is the highest leading organ, and it should exercise a unified leadership over all the other organizations, including government, army, and mass organizations.
+1. The Party committee is the highest governing body and must provide unified leadership over all other organizations, including the government, military, and mass organizations.

 Road to Common Program